Covid 19 coronavirus: Mt Albert Grammar student 'doing well'

 - Covid 19 coronavirus: More than 99% of Auckland school students are staying at home - NZ Herald

+"And students can gain great confidence in how they successfully navigated their way through the earlier period of on-line learning this year.
+That confidence must now translate into full commitment to our school work each day – and to the success that will follow.

+"As a school we, too, have great confidence in the resilience of our MAGS students.
+We've been here before and we'll emerge even better than before."

 Covid-19 cases have now been confirmed at Southern Cross Campus and Taeaofou I Puaseisei Preschool, both in Māngere, at Glamorgan School in Torbay and at Manukau Institute of Technology, as well as at Mt Albert Grammar.

 A suspected case was also reported at Mt Albert Primary School but this was later found to be negative.

 Director-General of Health Dr Ashley Bloomfield also listed a case at Pakuranga College today, but that turned out to be a mistake.